Everything You Need to Know to Work and Travel in Costa Rica

 There are work exchange programs that involve working at an animal sanctuary or on an organic farm.
 Work exchanges can sometimes be made at hostels, hotels and surf shops.

-The Monkey Farm and WWOOF Costa Rica are two non-profit organizations that offer work exchange programs in Costa Rica.
+The Monkey Farm is a non-profit organization that offers work exchange programs in Costa Rica.

 Volunteer work programs